Group Size: Based on Minimum of 2 passengers

 Departs: Scheduled Departures

 Most visitors will include gorilla trekking as part of their Uganda safaris!
 On a Uganda gorilla trek you can enjoy one of the most dramatic, thrilling and poignant experiences available on Earth, and this is no exaggeration.
-Nothing can prepare you for that first encounter with a full grown silverback gorilla, up to three times the size of a man, yet remarkably peaceful and tolerant of human visitors.
-We offer a range of scheduled and private trips to visit the gorillas, either by road, or by air from Entebbe.
+Nothing can prepare you for that first encounter with a fully grown silverback gorilla, up to three times the size of a man, yet remarkably peaceful and tolerant of tourists on gorilla safaris.
+We offer a range of scheduled and private gorilla safaris, either by road, or by air from Entebbe.
 Uganda is a highly underrated country and is aptly named the ‘Jewel of Africa’.
 In Uganda the landscapes are made up of stunning tropical forests, volcanic peaks, mirrored lakes and wide open savanna plains.

 Day 1 – Entebbe